NWHM Speakers Bureau

 I want to book a live virtual NWHM Speakers Bureau Lecture.
 What are the costs involved?

-Live virtual NWHM Women’s History Lecture Connections programs include Q&A by the presenter and start at $500 for a 60-minute speaking event.
+Live virtual NWHM Women’s History Speakers Bureau Lecture programs include Q&A by the presenter and start at $500 for a 60-minute speaking event.

 When are lecture fees due?

 Lecture fees are due within 15 days after the lecture.